airnet/airnet-c/README.md

 This is the airnet C++ reference implementation library and system daemon.

 `Airnetd` creates a tap/tun interface and a control socket and allows for easy communication over the airnet network.
+It also creates a SOCKS5 proxy which can be used to directly communicate by hostname.

 | Service | System | Compiler | Targets | Status |